6 Misconceptions About Learning to Play Music

 So, for music lovers and music instructors alike, let’s put an end to these fallacies.
 We’re exposing popular misconceptions about learning music for what they are: myth and legend!

 Many people believe that without natural talent, music lessons are a waste of time.
-This is one of those misconceptions about learning music based in almost no fact whatsoever!
+This is one of those misconceptions about learning music based on almost no facts whatsoever!

 According to Malcolm Gladwell, author of Outliers: The Story of Success, “Practice isn’t the thing you do once you’re good.
 It’s the thing you do that makes you good.”

 Confused?
 The fact is that time trumps talent every time!
 While “natural talent” might offer a head start, it does not guarantee success.
-Hard work, dedication and hours and hours of practice is the true formula for a great musician.
+Hard work, dedication, and hours and hours of practice are the true formula for a great musician.

 One of the most common misconceptions about learning music is that you have to start early in life.
 Expressions like “you can’t teach an old dog new tricks” certainly help to perpetuate that notion.
 The truth is, it’s never too late!